msaglamoz/thinkpoint-web/legal/content/global_privacy.md

 *   **Log Data:** Access times, pages viewed, and the route taken through our application.
 *   **Telemetry:** Anonymous performance metrics from our software agents to ensure stability.

-## 3. Legal Basis for Processing
+## 3. How We Use Data
-We process your personal data under the following legal bases:
+We process your personal data for the following purposes:
-*   **Contractual Necessity:** To provide the ThinkPoint and Copoint services you have subscribed to.
-*   **Legitimate Interests:** To improve our security algorithms, prevent fraud, and enhance user experience.
-*   **Legal Obligation:** To comply with tax, accounting, and anti-money laundering regulations.
+*   **Service Delivery:** To authenticate users, process transactions, and deliver the Copoint software functionality.
+*   **Security & Fraud Prevention:** To detect malicious activity, prevent account takeover, and verify identities.
+*   **Platform Improvement:** To analyze usage patterns and improve system performance.
+*   **AI Model Training (Aggregated):** We may use **anonymized and aggregated data** (which does not identify any individual or company) to train and improve our machine learning models, ensuring better fraud detection for all customers.

-## 4. Data Sharing and Transfer
+## 4. Data Sharing and International Transfers
+### 4.1.
+Trusted Service Providers
 We do not sell your personal data.
-We may share information with:
-*   **Service Providers:** Third-party vendors who perform services for us (e.g., AWS for hosting, Stripe for payments).
+We share information only with trusted third-party sub-processors (e.g., AWS for hosting, Stripe for payments) who are contractually bound to protect your data.

-*   **Legal Authorities:** If required by law or to protect our rights and safety.
+### 4.2.
+International Transfers
+We primarily store data within the **European Economic Area (EEA)**.
+However, where we use service providers located outside the EEA (such as in the United States), we ensure appropriate safeguards are in place, including:
+*   **Standard Contractual Clauses (SCCs):** Approved by the European Commission.
+*   **Data Processing Agreements (DPAs):** Ensuring vendors meet GDPR standards.

 > **Summary:** Your data stays with us.
-We only share it with trusted infrastructure partners (like cloud providers) or when the law explicitly demands it.
+We only share it with trusted infrastructure partners.
+If data leaves the EU, we use legal contracts (SCCs) to keep it safe.

 ## 5. Data Retention
 We retain your personal data only for as long as necessary to fulfill the purposes set out in this policy, unless a longer retention period is required by law (such as for tax or accounting purposes).